-PS 224 3 State and Local Government
+PS 224 State and Local Government

 This course will examine state and local governments.
 These governments are very important and are the main building blocks and chief organizing governments for the whole-government system.
 To this end, students will be introduced to the relationships between federal, state, and local units of government.
 The course also will focus on state and local politics in New York State.
 Students will learn about the relevance of government of their own state.
 In particular, topics that pertain specifically to Western New York will be discussed, such as the urban-suburban problem, Love Canal, mass transit and poverty.
+These are important in that they inform us as to how ideas and organizations that support certain ideas are what we know as the LEFT and the RIGHT of the political spectrum.